Unidata/science-gateway/openstack/readme.md

 will create a 2 node cluster of `m1.large` VMs.
 [See Andrea's instructions for more details](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray.html).

+[This spreadsheet](https://docs.google.com/spreadsheets/d/15qngBz4L5gwv_JX9HlHsD4iT25Odam09qG3JzNNbdl8/edit?usp=sharing) will help you determine the size of the cluster based on number of users, desired cpu/user, desired RAM/user.
+Duplicate it and adjust it for your purposes.

 `openstack flavor list` will give the IDs of the desired VM size.

 Also, note that `cluster.tf` assumes you are building a cluster at the TACC data center with the sections pertaining to IU commented out.
 If you would like to set up a cluster at IU, make the necessary modifications located at the end of `cluster.tf`.